 Hank’s hand grabbed my arm and squeezed.
 The pain of his grasp brought me around, and I looked over at him.
 He smiled at me as the medic worked like a madman to get an IV in him while the other one cut off his pants to get at the stubs that were left of his legs.

 My vision narrowed on Hanks teeth where blood had collected in the spaces.
 The grinding hum of the chopper blades continued as the blue sky twisted and spun with each maneuver of the Blackhawk.
 Another hard bank pitched my gaze back to Hank.
 His hand found mine, and he lifted our arms up like a referee does with a winning boxer.
 I looked at him as the world faded.

 “You’re gonna make it,” he mouthed to me.
 He smiled again showing his red-rimmed teeth.
 Our arms fell limp to our sides.
-He spit out a blood clot and cursed.
+He spits out a blood clot and cursed.
 His chest shuddered and then he was gone.
 I could see his dirty face and smell the bitter stench of our bodies.
-His clear blue eyes shown through the monochrome tan of sand, sweat, and salt that coated our tattered uniforms and skin.
+His clear blue eyes pierced the monochrome tan of sand, sweat, and salt that coated our tattered uniforms and skin.